Bachelor of Science in Criminal Justice

 The Department of Criminal Justice offers a Bachelor of Science degree focused on the comprehensive study of crime and delinquency as well as prevention and control strategies.
 Undergraduate students complete courses that develop their understanding of theory; these courses are complemented by courses that emphasize the development of analytical skills, which will enable you to conduct and understand applied criminal justice research.
 Criminal justice majors are prepared to enter graduate school and other advanced professional programs.

-Students in the Criminal Justice undergraduate degree program at Shippensburg University benefit from faculty members with a wide range of both professional and academic backgrounds.
-With small class sizes and a low student to instructor ratio, students in our Criminal Justice program have multiple opportunities for mentorship and collaboration.
+Students in the criminal justice undergraduate degree program at Shippensburg University benefit from faculty members with a wide range of both professional and academic backgrounds.
+With small class sizes and a low student to instructor ratio, students in our program have multiple opportunities for mentorship and collaboration.

-Criminal Justice is one of the most popular undergrad programs at Ship.
+Criminal justice is one of the most popular undergrad programs at Ship.
 Our students have gone on to find employment as corrections officers, law enforcement agents, prison administrators, loss prevention professionals and more.
-Because the Criminal Justice major program combines theory and practice, students are prepared for further study, either at the graduate level or in a JD program.
+Because the program combines theory and practice, students are prepared for further study, either at the graduate level or in a JD program.

-The average salary for criminal justice jobs in PA is $49,000.
+The average salary for criminal justice jobs in Pennsylvania is $49,000.

 The Criminal Justice Club provides a forum for interaction between students, faculty, program alumni, professionals employed in the field, and members of the broader community.
 Becoming a member is a great way to get involved on campus and in the community.
 Criminal justice students learn team building and leadership skills and develop meaningful communication with others members within this community.